HamzaAzeem/myWebsite/README.md

 myWebsite
 =========

 Just put together some HTML5 and CSS code for a portfolio-type website.
 I really wanted to add some Javascript (jQuery and AngularJS) but found no need to (yet).
-Hence the 'Javascript Sandbox'.

 Status: In progress